iamgini/ansible-windows-execution-environment/README.md

 Ansible Execution environment image for Windows with Kerberos Authentication

+## Add Domain user to Remote Management Users

+- Add the remote user to the group "Remote Management Users" (`example.com/builtin`)
+-
+If the user is a member of the Administrators group on the remote host then you shouldn't have to touch the SDDL of the WinRM listener at all.
+This is only necessary if the user is a limited user and needs access.

+## References

 - [How to create a new Execution Environment for Red Hat Ansible Automation Platform 2.x?](https://access.redhat.com/solutions/6654601)
 - [User Authentication with Kerberos](https://docs.ansible.com/ansible-tower/latest/html/administration/kerberos_auth.html?extIdCarryOver=true&intcmp=701f20000012ngPAAQ&sc_cid=701f2000001OH7YAAW)